 The process of growing mandrake in a container is relatively simple.
 First and foremost, gardeners will need to locate a source of the plant.
 While this plant may be difficult to find at some local garden centers, it is likely available online.
-When ordering plants online, always order from a trusted and reputable source in order to ensure that plants are correctly labeled and disease free.
+When ordering plants online, always order from a trusted and reputable source in order to ensure that plants are correctly labeled and disease-free.

 Mandrake plants may also be grown from seed; however, the process of germination may prove extremely difficult.
 Mandrake seeds will require a period of cold stratification before successful germination can take place.
 Methods of cold stratification include soaking in cold water for several weeks, a month-long cold treatment of the seeds, or even treatment with gibberellic acid.

-Container grown mandrake will require adequate space for root growth.
+Container-grown mandrake will require adequate space for root growth.
 When growing mandrake in planters, pots should be at least twice as wide and twice as deep as the root ball of the plant.
-Planting deeply will allow for the development of the plant’s long tap root.
+Planting deeply will allow for the development of the plant’s long taproot.

-To plant, make certain to use a well-draining potting soil, as excess moisture may cause issues with root rot.
+To plant, make certain to use well-draining potting soil, as excess moisture may cause issues with root rot.
 Once the plant has started to grow, situate it in a well-lit location that receives ample sunlight.
 Due to the toxic nature of this plant, make certain to place it away from children, pets, or any other potential hazards.

 Water the plants on a weekly basis, or as required.
-To prevent overwatering, allow the top couple inches of soil to dry before watering.
+To prevent overwatering, allow the top couple inches (5 cm.) of soil to dry before watering.
 Potted mandrake plants can also be fertilized with the use of a balanced fertilizer.

 Due to the growth habit of these plants, mandrake in pots may go dormant throughout the hottest portions of the growing season.
-Growth should resume when temperatures have cooled and weather has stabilized.
+Growth should resume when temperatures have cooled and the weather has stabilized.